Oak-Leaf Hydrangea

 Native to the southeastern United States, this pretty understory tree produces small orange-red fruits in the fall.

-Crataegus viridis ‘Winter King’ (hawthorn) in the Plant Family Collection.
+Crataegus viridis ‘Winter King’ (green hawthorn) in the Plant Family Collection.
 Photo: Lee Patrick.

 This evergreen shrub produces fragrant white flowers that are followed by purplish-black berries.
 The berries are edible—but not particularly tasty.